BIM37945 - Wholly & exclusively: expenditure having an intrinsic duality of purpose: surgery

 The cost of surgery to ensure or restore good health is not allowable.

-Pennycuick J then goes on to consider the way that the courts have interpreted the legislation in other cases and applies that interpretation to the facts as found by the Commissioners, 46TC176D to 176E:
+Pennycuick J went on to consider the way that the courts have interpreted the legislation in other cases and applied that interpretation to the facts as found by the Commissioners.
+See page 176:

 Cosmetic surgery